yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

   ('Where did we come from?', "D'où venons-nous?"), ...]
 ```

-Note: Even if the question are generally sequences of limited size, the task of translation, from one language to an other with only 52,000 sentence pairs without any prior understanding of the taget and source langauge is quite a harde task to ask a neural net to do.
+Note: Even if the question are generally sequences of limited size, the task of translation, from one language to an other with only 52,000 sentence pairs without any prior understanding of the target and source language is quite a hard task to ask a neural net to do.

+###  3.2. <a name='Tokenization'></a>Tokenization

-**Tokenization:** Now we msut construct the two vocabularies of the source and target language, we can unzip the list of pairs to get both the list of eng and fr question seperately, and then we can call the fastai Tokenizer, which is a wrapper over the spacy tokenizer; but to also tokenize the french sentences we need to first install the french model with the command: `python -m spacy download fr`, and then:
+Now we must construct the two vocabularies of the source and target language, we can unzip the list of pairs to get both the list of eng and fr question separately, and then we can call the fastai Tokenizer, which is a wrapper over the spacy tokenizer; but to also tokenize the french sentences we need to first install the french model with the command: `python -m spacy download fr`, and then:

 ```python
 en_tok = Tokenizer.proc_all_mp(partition_by_cores(en_qs))